 All changes:

-This design ensures that Windows can return to its default state at any time.
+This design allows Windows to return to its default configuration at any moment.

-Explorer Patcher can be uninstalled like a standard application.
+Explorer Patcher can be uninstalled just like any other application.
 After removal:

 A system restart may be required to fully reload Explorer components.

-In rare cases—usually after a major Windows update—Explorer Patcher may cause Explorer to behave unexpectedly.
+In rare cases—usually after a large Windows update—Explorer Patcher may cause Explorer to behave strangely.
 Recovery options include:

-These steps do not require reinstalling Windows or restoring backups.
+These steps do not need reinstalling Windows or recovering backups.

 Explorer Patcher does not leave behind:

-Once removed, the system operates as if Explorer Patcher was never installed.
+Once removed, the system behaves as if Explorer Patcher had never been installed.

-Installing Explorer Patcher is straightforward, but users should follow best practices to ensure compatibility and stability.
+Installing Explorer Patcher is simple, but users should adhere to best practices to ensure compatibility and stability.

 General installation guidance includes:

-Explorer Patcher integrates directly with Explorer, so changes apply immediately after setup.
+Explorer Patcher interacts directly with Explorer, so modifications take effect immediately after installation.

 Once installed, Explorer Patcher provides a configuration interface that allows users to: